Romp through the Ranges

 Problem

 After the global pandemic that we all lived through the tourism sector took a massive hit.
 This was especially so in parts of regional Victoria.
 One of these areas is the Macedon Ranges, located between Bendigo and Melbourne.
-To re-establish tourism through the area a geolocation-based application was required.
-Ten locations within a 25km radius needed to be chosen which would help bring potential visitors and locals back to these locations.
+To revitalise tourism in this area, a geolocation-based application was required.
+The task involved selecting ten locations within a 25km radius to help attract potential visitors and locals back to these locations.

 Solution

-To improve the area’s popularity, strengthen tourism, and increase awareness and loyalty to the destinations I sought to create an app based around augmented reality.
-It was also necessary to highlight the cultural and historical significance of the Ranges, which was achieved by using representative characters at each location who act as tour guides.
+To improve the area’s popularity, strengthen tourism, and increase awareness and loyalty to the destinations I aimed to develop an app centered on augmented reality.
+It was also crucial to emphasise the cultural and historical importance of the Ranges, which was achieved by using representative characters at each location who act as tour guides.

-Through gamification, these characters can be collected and place the player in the running for free tours and passes.
+Through gamification, these characters can be collected, giving players the chance to win complimentary tours and passes.
 This entices the player to visit all ten locations, and increases tourism and brand awareness for the Macedon Ranges.

 Concept mapping